-A dedicated member of the American Society of Civil Engineers (ASCE) for more than 25 years and a civil engineer by training, Tom Smith served as the association's deputy executive director and general counsel before becoming the executive director and secretary in January 2015.
-Smith also serves as a director on the board of the ASCE Foundation.
-Responsible for the day-to-day management of the Society, Smith leads a staff of over 200 and an active volunteer workforce of over 10,000, facilitating ASCE's tradition of providing high-quality products and services to more than 150,000 members in 177 countries, in all civil engineering disciplines and at all points of their career paths.
+As executive director of the American Society of Civil Engineers (ASCE), Tom Smith leads a staff of over 200 and an active volunteer workforce of over 10,000, facilitating ASCE's tradition of providing high-quality products and services to more than 150,000 members in 177 countries, in all civil engineering disciplines and at all points of their career paths.

-Before joining ASCE, Smith practiced law in Northern Virginia with the firm of Hazel & Thomas, P.C., now combined with Reed Smith, LLP.
-While in this position, Smith focused on commercial, construction and land use litigation in federal and state courts, and land use applications for commercial, industrial and residential development.
+Before joining ASCE, Smith practiced law in Northern Virginia with a focus on commercial, construction, and land use litigation in federal and state courts, and land use applications for commercial, industrial, and residential development.

 Outside of ASCE, Smith serves as (i) board trustee and treasurer of the United Engineering Foundation, (ii) board trustee and Lands Committee chair of the National Park Trust, (iii) member of the Department of Commerce Industry Trade Advisory Committee for services industries, (iv) vice chair of the National Institute of Building Sciences Consultative Council, and (v) member of the Fairfax County Board of Zoning Appeals.
 He participates in many other nonprofit organizations, including the American Society of Association Executives, Council of Engineering and Scientific Society Executives, U.S. Chamber of Commerce Committee of 100, and Order of the Engineer.
 He is also a member of the National Academy of Construction and the Chi Epsilon Civil Engineering Honor Society.